bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsTemporary_1kVVwEVWv2m8yxnkRxkynp/Documentation.md

-Indicates the installation of the element is temporary or not.
+Indicates if the installation of the element is temporary or not.